Thanks to app: hearing screening for 27'000 school children

 Prevention campaign with Swiss musician

-Swiss musician and Hear the World ambassador Marc Sway joined the local project team for a week and supported their hearing loss prevention campaign at nine of the largest schools in the townships.
-For this purpose, he rewrote the children's song Old MacDonald had a farm in a text with simple prevention messages.
-He sang this song with the schoolchildren, not only teaching them what is important to hear on the subject, but also relieving them of the fear of the hearing test to follow the campaign.
+Swiss musician and Hear the World ambassador Marc Sway joined the local project team together with a group of volunteers, all employees from Sonova, for a week and supported their hearing loss prevention campaign at nine of the largest schools in the townships.
+For this purpose, he changed the text of the children's song Old MacDonald had a farm adding hearing loss prevention messages.
+He sang this song with the school children and by doing this, not only taught them how important it is to protect the hearing, he also relieved them of the fear of the hearing test to follow.